kz882/gym/README.md

 # OpenAi Gym with CarRacing-v1 (unofficial)

-This repo has improvements on the complexity for CarRacing-v1
+This repo has improvements on the complexity for CarRacing-v1, take into account that when the track is more complex, it is also slower.

 ## Improved